cybersamx/go-recipes/README.md

   * [Changestream](mongo/change-stream) - a recipe using Mongo Changestream.
 * [Postgres](postgres) - recipes on postgres and general SQL operations.
   * [ORM](postgres/orm-sql) - recipes for working with PostgreSQL using 3 popular frameworks: `sql`, `go-xorm/xorm`, and `jinzhu/gorm` packages.
-* [Pulsar pubsub](pulsar-pubsub) - a recipe that implements a simple pubsub setup in Apache Pulsar.
+* [Pulsar pubsub](pulsar-pubsub) - a recipe that implements a simple pubsub in Apache Pulsar.
 * [Redis](redis) - recipes for working with Redis using the `mediocregopher/radix` and `go-redis/redis` drivers.
-  * [Counter](redis/counter) - a recipe that implements global atomic counter that showcases basic operations in Redis.
+  * [Counter](redis/counter) - a recipe that implements a global atomic counter that showcases basic operations in Redis.
-  * [Sessions](redis/sessions) - a recipe that implements serialization of complex data to redis using GOB and ephemeral sessions in Redis by setting up Redis to remove expired content.
+  * [Sessions](redis/sessions) - a recipe that implements the serialization of complex data to redis using GOB and ephemeral sessions in Redis by setting up Redis to remove expired content.
   * [Authentication](auth) - authentication in Redis.
 * [Reflection](reflect) - Go runtime reflection.
   * [Deep Equal](equality) - a recipe on Go (deep) equality operation using the `reflect.DeepEqual` to compare 2 values.
-  * [Type check](typecheck) - a recipe that explores ways to check the type of value at runtime.
+  * [Type check](typecheck) - a recipe that highlights the different ways to check the type of a value at runtime.
-* [Retry](retry) - a recipe that implements retry, which can be useful for connecting to a service in the network reliably.
+* [Retry](retry) - a recipe that implements retry, which can be useful for a reliable connection to a service in the network.
   * [No-package](retry/no-package) - a recipe using retry without a third-party framework.
   * [Retry](retry/retry) - a recipe using the `flowchartsman/retry` package.
 * [Scheduler](scheduler) - a recipe that highlights ways to schedule code to be run periodically.